Who is Samuel Alito? Supreme Court justice named in draft to overturn Roe v Wade

-“We hold that Roe and Casey must be overruled,” Justice Alito wrote in the document, labelled as the “Opinion of the Court”.
+“We hold that Roe and Casey must be overruled,” Justice Alito wrote in the document obtained by Politico, labelled as the “Opinion of the Court”.

 According to Politico, the nearly 100-pages-long draft also added: “It is time to heed the Constitution and return the issue of abortion to the people’s elected representatives.”